 Here’s a common scenario.

-However, the Director has a lot on their plate and a sales call is at the bottom of their priority list, so the deal gets stalled.
+The Director has a lot on their plate and a sales call is at the bottom of their priority list, so the deal gets stalled.

-Let’s look at an example of how Marketing and Sales can work together to uncover and target a buying committee as a deal moves forward.
+The problem is that as deals progress, it's challenging for each team to track who the other is targeting or engaging with.
+Here's an example of how Marketing and Sales can work together to uncover and target a buying committee as a deal moves forward.

-Assume Sales and Marketing worked together to map out the account.
+Say your company is a sales engagement platform and you're targeting PandaDoc.
+Sales and Marketing worked together to map out the account.
 Before Sales starts reaching out, Marketing is already running awareness-focused ads using Influ2 to target specific contacts in the account.

 Marketing also sets engagement thresholds in Influ2 to automatically notify Sales when a target prospect engages with an ad.